scvalex/ltc/docs/final.md

 development.

 We have previously noted that, among data stores, file systems offer the fewest guarantees.
-Since an LTc store can built on top of a file system, it could also be built on top another data store which offers more guarantees.
-In particular, LTc could be built on top of a traditional database, which would offer the same level of performance as the underlying database, and would additionally provide LTc's interface and replication features.
+Since an LTc store can be built on top of a file system, it could also be built on top another data store which offers more guarantees.
+In particular, LTc could be built on top of a traditional database; it would then offer the same level of performance as the underlying database, and the whole system would additionally provide LTc's interface and replication features.
 Thanks to the store abstraction, different store implementations can be added and tested without affecting the rest of LTc's code.

 Adapters are components that wrap around a store and re-expose its interface somehow.
 For instance, the Redis adapter translates between